sumanp/accounts/README.md

 3. Proper logging & instrumentation can be implemented for monitoring.
 4. Emails can be moved to a background job.
 5. Register endpoint can have token confirmation via email.
-6. Backup otp code can be implemented
+6. Backup otp code can be implemented.